rohrerj/scion/doc/dev/design/FABRID.rst

 DRKey
 ^^^^^^

-FABRID uses DRKey for computing the Encrypted Policy Indices, the FABRID Hop Validation Fields and the Path Validator.
+FABRID uses DRKey for computing the encrypted policy indices, the FABRID HVFs and the path validator.
 The routers use the fast key derivation side, whereas the endhosts will use the slow side.

 Configuration